JeromeOfStridon/RegexBuilder/readme.md

 ### 6. License
-The source code is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code is licensed under the MIT license, which you can find in the MIT-License.txt file.